owenboy9/nlp_attempt/README.md

 2. offer the option of choosing if the output should have a 'positive,' 'negative' or 'neutral' sentiment
 3. offer a more elaborate graphic interface
 4. be available online, be it in on a localhost server, but still
-5. write its poems into text files. can there be a smoother way of producing your first poetry volume?

 ***in fact***